wujiayi101/wujiayi101.github.io/src/content/blog/effective-code-review-2.md

 ## 1. Let machines do the boring part

-Automated tools can help identify common issues without causing offense.
-By leveraging these tools in the CI pipeline, the friction between team members is reduced, allowing code reviewers to focus on reviewing more complex aspects of the code changes.
+Automated tools can help identify common issues in the code.
+By leveraging these tools in the CI, code reviewers can focus on more complex aspects of the code changes.
+The friction between team members is reduced because the reviewers do not need to be the annoying one to tell the code author to fix these minor issues.

 ![Machine vs Human](/machine-vs-human.png)